blouxongit/crossbow_project/documentation/README.md

 - TimedPoint2DPair
 - ...

 At this point, I am pretty sure the code is ugly and could be optimized and much prettier.
-However, this works like that and we are not yet at the point where we have types that we lose track of some.
+However, this works like that and we are not yet at the point where we have so many types that we lose track of some.

 ---